 - Is my harvest going to be pickled or canned?

 - Am I going to be storing the roots long-term?

 Once you know the answer to those four questions, you can determine the best beet varieties to grow and the best time to pull beets from the garden.
 Let’s consider each one of those questions as we explore how your answers determine when to harvest beets from your garden.

 When to harvest beets as baby beets

 If you hate peeling and/or cutting beets and want to take the easiest route, harvest your beets at the baby stage.
-The baby beet stage is when they are around the size of a ping-pong ball.
+The baby beet stage is when they are around the size of a golf ball.
 When the roots are this young, the skin is very soft and tender, and there’s no need to peel them prior to cooking.
 Just scrub them clean and cook them whole.

 When to harvest beets for roasting